ryouze/ryouze.github.io/content/posts/ipython-cheatsheet.md

 ### Configuration and Profiles

+Loading a bunch of extensions on startup can make startup slow.

+Instead, consider using profiles to create separate configurations for different workflows (e.g., debugging).

 * **Configuration File**: Run `ipython profile create` to generate the default configuration file at `~/.ipython/profile_default/ipython_config.py`.
 This file contains a vast number of options to customize IPython's behavior.
 * **Profiles**: Create separate profiles for different workflows using `ipython profile create <profile_name>`.
 Launch IPython with a specific profile using `ipython --profile=<profile_name>`.
 This allows you to have different startup files, extensions, and configurations for different tasks.